clamm/marry_vagrant_and_ansible/README.md

 ### Get Started

+Check [provisioning/playbook.yml](./provisioning/playbook.yml) which role is enabled to be installed on the VM.

-Run `vagrant up --provision` to create a CentOS VM and provision it with Ansible, i.e. install Spark on it.
+Run `vagrant up --provision` to create a CentOS VM and provision it with Ansible, i.e. install e.g. Spark on it.